Our workshops typically start at 9 am and run to 4 pm each day. Only prepaid registration will be reserved.

 - All workshops are limited to a maximum of 20 participants with a minimum of 15 required 21 days prior to the workshop.

 - Workshop fees are due a minimum of 10 days before the workshop.
 If not paid, the participant will be placed on the bottom of the Wait List and the spot in the workshop filled from that list.
 We will accept cheques only – no cash.

 - A Notice of Cancellation received more than 14 days before the event, will be refunded in full.

 - Unless otherwise noted, each workshop is from 9 am to 4 pm each day.

-- If you are new to workshops, CLICK HERE for a minumum list of supplies needed for a workshop.
+- If you are new to watercolour workshops, CLICK HERE for a minumum list of supplies you will need.

 - If you are only able to attend one day of a two-day workshop, you may want to discuss this with our Workshop Coordinator.
-Send an email through the button below.
+Send an email by clicking on the button below.